April 2018 inter-Korean summit: Aftermath

 In the aftermath of the summit, it was agreed that the loudspeakers in the Korean Demilitarized Zone would be dismantled beginning on 1 May.
 This commitment was fulfilled as planned and both sides committed to ending their balloon propaganda campaigns as well.
 On 5 May, an attempt by North Korean defectors to continue the balloon campaign across the border from South Korea was halted by the South Korean government.
 Also on 5 May, North Korea changed its time zone so that it would match South Korea's.

+The Joint Security Area meeting and press conference were shown live on South Korean and international television; however, live coverage was not available in North Korea since the country's policy is to not broadcast live events involving its leader.

 During the 2018 World Team Table Tennis Championships, the table tennis teams from the two Koreas entered separately, but when they were paired against each other at the quarter-final of the women's event, they negotiated instead to field a joint team for the semifinal, with the agreement of the International Table Tennis Federation.
 The Korea Team went on to lose to Japan 3–0 in the semi-finals.

 May 2018 summit

 On 26 May, Kim and Moon met again in the Joint Security Area, this time on the North Korean side of the Panmunjom village.
 The meeting took two hours, and unlike other summits it was not publicly announced beforehand.
-Photos released by South Korea's presidential office showed Moon arriving at the northern side of the Panmunjom truce village and shaking hands with Kim's sister, Kim Yo-jong, before sitting down with Kim for their summit.
+Photos released by South Korea's presidential office showed Moon arriving at the northern side of the Panmunjom truce village and shaking hands with Kim's sister, Kim Yo Jong, before sitting down with Kim for their summit.
 Moon was accompanied by his spy chief, Suh Hoon, while Kim was joined by Kim Yong-chol, a former military intelligence chief who is now a vice chairman of the North Korean ruling party's central committee tasked with inter-Korean relations.
 The meeting was largely centered around Kim Jong Un's upcoming summit with US President Donald Trump.
 Kim and Moon also embraced before Moon returned to South Korea.
 Moon revealed details of the summit in a public address on 27 May.